eygraber/InjectorAndroid/README.md

 ### Dependency Injection
 For the most part, this is standard Dagger2 DI.
 There is one additional layer that abstracts the fact that we use Dagger from the code, and provides a framework for hierarchical scoping.

-This project contains a bare-bones implementation of this concept by providing a narrowing scope of `Injector`s.
+This project contains a bare-bones implementation of this concept by providing a narrowing scope of `Injectors.
 This is accomplished through the use of a custom `Application` class, and a base class for both `Activity` and `Fragment`.

-`Injector`s are extensions of `Component`s, and may define extension methods to provide narrower scopes / `Injector`s.
+`Injectors` are extensions of `Components`, and may define extension methods to provide narrower scopes / `Injectors`.

 The top level is the `InjectorAndroidApp` which has an `ApplicationInjector` (the `ApplicationInjector` can be overridden as we'll see when we get to testing).
 `InjectorAndroidApp` exposes the `ApplicationInjector` so that other scopes can use it to get their `Injector`.
-A `SharedPreferences` dependency is provided out of the box; adding more is as simple as adding the dependency to the `Component` / `Injector`.
+A s`haredPreferences` dependency is provided out of the box; adding more is as simple as adding the dependency to the `Component` / `Injector`.

 The next scope is at the `Activity` level, and so `ApplicationInjector` exposes an extension method to get an `ActivityInjector` for it: